Carnubak/jest-mock-req-res/README.md

 # Motivation

-The mocks provided by `mock-req-res` are very useful due to their simplicity of use, but they depend on `sinon`, whereas I've been working in teams that use `jest` as their weapon o choice for testing.
+The mocks provided by `mock-req-res` are very useful due to their simplicity of use, but they depend on `sinon`, whereas I've been working in teams that use `jest` as their weapon of choice for testing.
 That's why I decided to replace the Sinon stubs with Jest spies.
 In addition, this package is written in Typescript and typings are provided.

 Much like the original `mock-req-res` package, the intention of these mocks is to allow you to write properly isolated tests for your Express middleware functions.